cloudacy/native_exif/README.md

 Please note that all [GPS dictionary keys](https://developer.apple.com/documentation/imageio/gps_dictionary_keys) need to be prefixed with `GPS`.
 For example: `kCGImagePropertyGPSLatitude` == `"Latitude"`, which equals to `"GPSLatitude"` in `native_exif`.

+Values for `GPSLatitude` and `GPSLongitude` should be of type `String` and can be written as negative values but will be returned as positive values.
+Use `GPSLatitudeRef` and `GPSLongitudeRef` or `getLatLong()` to determine the correct coordinates.

 ## API Docs